-Scientists have revealed more details about the origins of the “Black Beauty” meteorite known as NWA 7034, as researchers used artificial intelligence to analyze thousands of high-resolution planetary images of the surface of Mars from a group of Mars missions, and found that this meteorite was ejected into space when it collided with an asteroid 6 miles wide.
+Scientists have revealed more details regarding the origins of the “Black Beauty” meteorite known as NWA 7034, as researchers used artificial intelligence to analyze thousands of high-resolution planetary images of the surface of Mars from a group of Mars missions, and found that this meteorite was ejected into space when it collided with an asteroid 6 miles wide.
 Mars surfaced 5-10 million years ago.

 Weighing only 320 grams, the “Black Beauty” has created a new category of meteorites When it was discovered in 2011 in the Western Sahara, it contains the oldest Martian minerals ever dated, formed 4.48 billion years ago, according to the Daily Mail.